hanspoo/zstarter/README.md

 - Create articles, no login required.
 - Log in with zitadel and get to a dashboard.
 - Log out

+...actually fixing sending email when you publish an article with resend.

 ## Required software